SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Simulation Results

 \section{Simulation Results}

-In this section, we present simulation results for a comparison of the standard FIRM algorithm versus FIRM with Rollout in a 2D navigation problem.
-The simulation represents a motion planning scenario wherein the robot is tasked to go from a start location to multiple goal locations sequentially in an environment with clutter, narrow passages and assymetrically placed landmarks/beacons.
-We conduct two simulations, the first with the standard FIRM algorithm and the second with the Rollout based policy framework presented in this work.
-All simulations were carried out on a Dell Precision Desktop with a Quad-Core Intel(R) Xeon(R) E5-2609 CPU running at 2.40GHz and 16GB of RAM running Ubuntu 14.04.
+In this section, we demonstrate the performance of the method in simulation.
+The robot is tasked to go from a start location to multiple goal locations sequentially in an obstacle-laden environment with narrow passages and asymmetrically placed landmarks.